willj-dev/willj-dev.github.io/content/pages/conceptual-fp/appendix-foldr.rst

        foo = _
        bar = _

-This is pretty much a direct translation of the idea above: we left-fold (somehow) the structure :pseudoml:`t` into a function that evaluates from the right, then kick it off with the given starting value.
-Now we just need to figure out what to use for :pseudoml:`foo` and :pseudoml:`bar`!
+This is pretty much a direct translation of the idea above: we left-fold (somehow) the structure `t` into a function that evaluates from the right, then kick it off with the given starting value.
+Now we just need to figure out what to use for `foo` and `bar`!
 Let’s start by looking at their types, to see if they give us any clues.
-We know that :pseudoml:`foldl foo bar t` must be a function, and it should have type :pseudoml:`b -> b`.
-If we compare that to the type of :pseudoml:`foldl`,
+We know that `foldl foo bar t` must be a function, and it should have type `b -> b`.
+If we compare that to the type of `foldl`,

 .. code:: pseudoml